vnmabus/rdata/docs/usage.rst

     2     b      2
     3     b      3

-A similar rda file can be read similarly:
+The analog rda file can be read in a similar way:

 .. code:: python